saltstack/salt/doc/topics/hacking.rst

     virtualenv /path/to/your/virtualenv

-.. note:: site packages
+On Arch Linux, where Python 3 is the default installation of Python, use the ``virtualenv2`` command instead of ``virtualenv``.

+.. note:: Using your system Python modules in the virtualenv

-    If you wish to use installed packages rather than have pip download and compile new ones into this environment, add "--system-site-packages".
+    If you have the required python modules installed on your system already and would like to use them in the virtualenv rather than having pip download and compile new ones into this environment, run ``virtualenv`` with the "--system-site-packages" option.
+If you do this, you can skip the pip command below that installs the dependencies (pyzmq, M2Crypto, etc.), assuming that the listed modules are all installed in your system PYTHONPATH at the time you create your virtualenv.

 .. _`virtualenv`: http://pypi.python.org/pypi/virtualenv